 Gabriel Cousens is considered a physician of the soul.
-His book, Conscious Eating, has been referred to as the “bible of vegetarians.”
+His books, Conscious Eating and Spiritual Nutrition have been referred to as the “bible of vegetarians.”
 His background as a holistic physician, medical researcher, live-food nutritionist, ecological leader, spiritual teacher and yogi, enables him to share a unique holistic approach to nourishing the hungry soul.
 In this interview he discusses the metaphysics of a sattvic diet, how veganism reduces our carbon footprint and his astonishing cure for diabetes.

 Integral Yoga Magazine (IYM): What did the ancient rishis and sages know about Yoga and diet?